mklucz/drogi/README.md

 #### Coming up in the next version
 * Rating obstacles on how much deviation they force.
-* Fix to random destination choosing, now it's basically bruteforce.
+* A fix to random destination choosing, now it's basically bruteforce.